Nov 6, 2025–Feb 7, 2026

 Christine Lorenz uses the tools of macro photography to explore the ways we find meaning in materials.
 She holds an MFA from the University of California, Santa Barbara, and a BA from The Ohio State University.
 Her photographs have been exhibited at photo-eye gallery, Santa Fe; PEP, Berlin; and the Brooklyn Waterfront Artists Coalition.
 Her work has been featured by Lenscratch, Photolucida, Refract Journal, Der Greif, and Fraction Magazine.
 Collections include the Community College of Allegheny County and the Tomayko Foundation.
 In 2025 she was a Gilbert Fellow at Cold Spring Harbor Laboratory.
 She teaches the history of photography and art writing at Duquesne University and Point Park University.

 Juan Orrantia is a Colombian photographer who spent much of his adult life in South Africa.
-Rooted in experiences of dislocation and postcoloniality, his practice experiments with forms of unsettling histories of vision and representation through color, appropriation, intervention, and printed media.
-Juan's first book "Like Stains of Red Dirt" (Dalpine 2020) was winner of the Fiebre Dummy Award.
-He has also published "A Machete Pelao" (Cdf 2022), winner of the Fotolibro Latinoamericano Centro de Fotografia de Montevideo, and “O”, a companion to A Machete--as part of AñZ-Fotografia Expandida en Latinoamérica (Raya editorial, 2024).
-His books are included in collections like MoMA (NY and SF), the Smithsonian Museum of African Art Library, and the Wits Museum of Art.
-Juan has exhibited at the Bamako Biennale, Art Photo Barcelona, Centro de la Imagen Mexico City, and reviews of his work appear in Aperture, Nearest Truth, BJP, Africa is a Country among others.
+Rooted in experiences of dislocation and postcoloniality, his practice unsettles histories of vision and representation through color, appropriation, intervention, and printed media.
+Juan's first book Like Stains of Red Dirt (Dalpine 2020) was winner of the Fiebre Dummy Award.
+He has also published A Machete Pelao (Cdf 2022), winner of the Fotolibro Latinoamericano Centro de Fotografia de Montevideo, and O, a companion to A Machete Pelao--as part of AñZ-Fotografia Expandida en Latinoamérica (Raya editorial, 2024).
 He is Assistant Professor of Fine Art Photography at the Rochester Institute of Technology, and holds an MFA in Photography from Hartford Art School.

-SHAN Wallace (b.
-1991) is a nomadic award-winning interdisciplinary artist, archivist, and image-maker, from Baltimore, MD.
-Wallace utilizes a range of mediums to weave narratives and imagine new stories.
-Rooted in image-making techniques such as photography, film, and collage, as well as in situ installations, these mediums serve as the foundation of her artistic practice.
-She has exhibited work internationally in galleries and museums, including The Baltimore Museum of Art, The Annenberg Space for Photography in Los Angeles, CA, Gavlak Gallery Los Angeles, The National Museum of Women in the Arts in Washington D.C., August Wilson Center in Pittsburgh, The Museum of Contemporary African Diaspora Arts in New York, Virginia Museum of Contemporary Art.
-Her work is held in both public and private collections across the U.S., includingThe Whitney Museum, The Baltimore Museum of Art, The Whitney Museum, and Johns Hopkins University, as well as various private collections.Shan lives and works in many spaces between Brooklyn, New York and Baltimore.
+SHAN Wallace is a nomadic, award-winning interdisciplinary artist, archivist, and image-maker from Baltimore, MD.
+Her practice weaves narratives through photography, film, collage, and in situ installations, using these mediums to imagine new stories rooted in everyday life and history.
+Wallace has exhibited internationally at institutions including The Baltimore Museum of Art, The Annenberg Space for Photography, The National Museum of Women in the Arts, and The Museum of Contemporary African Diasporan Arts.
+Her work is held in collections such as The Whitney Museum, The Baltimore Museum of Art, and Johns Hopkins University.
+Wallace lives and works in many spaces between Brooklyn, New York and Baltimore.